ThemeMix/genesis-pro-thememix/readme.txt

 * Adding page template functionality.

 == Upgrade Notice ==
+= 1.0.4 =
+* Fixing FontAwesome Size selection
+* Fixing bug which prevented posts from being linked to hard coded URL
+* Adding correct number of %s's to allow for closing links
 * Fixing BuddyPress related PHP notices in the Customizer
 * Fixing bug/fatal error when the plugin was activated but the theme switched away from Genesis.
 * Fixing bug where the color set for the selected font icon wasn't reflected in the output.